 Post-WWII Vienna was not a city at ease with itself as it simultaneously reckoned with and tried to ignore the recent past.

-Each street corner carried scars and memories of the devastation wreaked on communities and culture by war and opression, with a swastika-shaped shadow hanging over everything.
+Each street corner carried scars and memories of the devastation wreaked on communities and culture by war and oppression, with a swastika-shaped shadow hanging over everything.
 A city in part denial and still suffering economically.

 But not everyone chose to skirt the realities of the present and ignore the past.